The Bolaven Plateau is located in an ancient volcano that erupted millions of years ago, the area spans 50 km of Southern Laos most vegetated area.

 Paksong is the heart of the plateau, the small but charming town branches off into the vast areas of Saravan or Attapeu, known for its rich coffee, relaxing climate and friendly citizens, its a populated area full of tranquility....and no tour groups.

 Tat Champee waterfall, opposite of Tat Fane waterfall.

 Minorities, Waterfalls, Jungle and Coffee plantations

 Those main components are everywhere on the Bolaven Plateau, its not neccesary to search for them.
 It starts already on the road to Pakse - Paksong, the road leads you through this all, even with a one day trip on a regular bus from Pakse to Paksong or Attapeu you pass all of this.
-You only really need a guide if you like to know all there is to know about coffee growing at a Coffee Farm or if you like you can join a 3 day extreme trek in the jungle.
+You only really need a guide if you like to know all there is to know about coffee growing at a Coffee Farm or when you like to do one of the trekkings at Tat Fane Waterfall.

 The area is populated by so many farmers coming to the district, that both markets in Paksong and Thateng have more shops than houses.
 Most of the people live in small villages in the jungle and if they are not growing it, they are buying their produce at the market which makes it an interesting experiece when you go.